mantidproject/mantid/docs/source/concepts/Fitting.rst

 .. figure:: ../images/CostFunctionVSbob.png
    :alt: CostFunctionVSbob.png

-The primary problem which Mantid, as of this writting, deals with is that of local minimization, also referred to as download minimization.
+The primary problem which Mantid deals with is that of local minimization, also referred to as download minimization.
 Referencing to the figure above, this corresponds either to reach target B through fitting from the value of the fitting parameter shown by the red label 1 or 2, or reach